These gorgeous and tasty Lemon Lavender Mini Tarts are completely gluten-free - and simply divine.

-Without Celiac Disease, I never would have met Mary Fran Wiley, who is starting her own nonprofit called Hope.Dance, to encourage and support those with pain disorders to find healing and freedom through dance.
-I never would have met Brandy Wendler, whose platform as Mrs. Alaska was raising awareness about Celiac Disease.
+Without Celiac Disease, I never would have met Mary Fran Wiley, who is starting her own nonprofit called Hope.Dance.
+She's working to encourage and support those with pain disorders to find healing and freedom through dance.
+I never would have met Brandy Wendler.
+Her platform as Mrs. Alaska was raising awareness about Celiac Disease.
 She’s a registered nurse, and continues to be one of our cause’s leading advocates.
 I never would have met Erica Dermer, cat lover, author and blogger over at Celiac & The Beast.
 This girl keeps me in stitches and works her way around the country speaking out about Celiac Disease with her own special brand of (mostly potty) humor.
-I never would have met KC Pomering from G-Free Foodie.
-This lady, who is an incredible resource for our community, shares my love of food, wine and has a belly laugh that will make even the sourest sourpuss smile.
+I never would have met KC Pomering from G-Free Foodie, who is an incredible resource for our community.
+She shares my love of food, wine, and has a belly laugh that will make even the sourest sourpuss smile.

-Without Celiac Disease, I never would have met Kyra Bussanich, FOUR time winner of Cupcake Wars, Owner of Kyra’s Bake Shop in Portland, Oregon, and one of my dearest friends in the whole-wide world.
+Without Celiac Disease, I never would have met Kyra Bussanich.
+She's the FOUR time winner of Cupcake Wars, Owner of Kyra’s Bake Shop in Portland, Oregon, and one of my dearest friends in the whole-wide world.

 Happily, Kyra and I make sure to carve out time in our busy schedules to see each other a few times in person every year.
-The last time she came to visit, we made these Lemon Lavender Tarts, a riff on my favorite Luscious Lemon Tart, for dessert.
-Because with two bakers in the house, this sort of mischief is bound to happen.
+The last time she came to visit, we made these Lemon Lavender Tarts for dessert.
+They're a riff on my favorite Luscious Lemon Tart.
+With two bakers in the house, this sort of mischief is bound to happen.

 And naturally, like all insufferable foodies, we had to take lots of pictures to post on our Instagram accounts.
 I think you will love these sweet little tartlettes.
 We sure did!